Helmet Safety for Youth

 • When it does not fit anymore.

-• For more on choosing the right helmet, visit Ottawa Public Health
+For more on choosing the right helmet, visit Parachute Canada.

 Rolling with updated cycling laws in Ontario

 Making the roads safer requires the cooperation of everyone.
-In 2015, Ontario updated the highway traffic act by introducing Bill 31.
-This Bill includes new laws to encourage safer behaviours among people driving and riding bicycles on roads across Ontario.
+In 2015, Ontario updated the Highway Traffic Act by introducing Bill 31.
+This Bill includes new laws to encourage safer behaviours among people driving vehicles and riding bicycles on roads across Ontario.

 Changes for Cyclists: